 Anyone who makes moonshine will know how important this is for their moonshine stills.

-The thumper keg can be made of copper, steel, or wood, and sits between the stillpot and condenser.
+The thumper keg can be made of copper, stainless steel, or wood, and sits between the stillpot and condenser.

 Why is that, you ask?

 Simply put, its purpose is to distill the output of the pot still a 2nd time without having to run the distillate through the still again.